pradeep-onlinerti/rti-mitra-chatbot/generate_rti_responses_bulk/README.md

 ## 🧪 Testing Tips

-- Use  test file  `TestInput.csv` to know input format.
+- Use  test file  `test_input.csv` to know input format.
 - Try toggling the `ON_MISSING_RTI` and `ON_DUPLICATE_RTI` config values to test error handling

 ---